Mitzi Shore: Personal life

 Shore and her husband Sammy were married in 1950 and divorced in 1974.
 They had four children: sons Peter, Scott, and Pauly, and daughter Sandi.

 Death

 On April 11, 2018, at the age of 87, Shore died of an undisclosed neurological disorder at a hospice in West Hollywood, California.
 She had been suffering from Parkinson's disease in her later years.

+Joe Rogan dedicated his 2018 comedy special Strange Times to Shore following her death earlier in the year.
+Rogan also named the bar at his comedy club after Shore.